Shopping Links

 Related Recommendations

 The mood and plot is sort of similar to Ruin Explorers, though it's generally less serious.
-Phantom Quest Corps also does the not-so-serious vampire thing, though is far less silly.
+Phantom Quest Corps also does the not-so-serious vampire thing, though it's far less silly.

 US DVD Review

-Violence: 3 - Violent, but not overly so.
+Violence: 3 - Violent, and occasionally bloody, but not graphic.

 Sex/Mature Themes: 2 - Some vampire-related eroticism and tasteless humor.